 So, how do you make sure you extract as much goodness as you can from your harvest?

-9 Easy Ways to Maximize Your Garden Harvest:
+9 Easy Tips to Maximize Your Garden Harvest This Fall:

 - Check your garden each day (preferably in the morning) to see what is ready to harvest.
 You don’t want the animals to get your food before you do.
 Also, you don’t want to find that huge zucchini that is past it’s prime because you should have picked it sooner.

 - If you aren’t going to use it that day, put it in the refrigerator or freezer for future preserving.
 This works great when you are only getting one or two tomatoes or peppers at a time.
 Start a large freezer bag for each vegetable, rinse it off and put them in the freezer each day.
 Then when you have enough, get some salsa going!

 - Animals love greens!
 As you harvest your carrots or beets, give the green tops to your chickens or rabbits for a nice treat.
 You can also give chickens the left over vines and plants to pick at once your garden is done for the year.